Is Green Tea Supposed To Be Bitter?

 The two major reasons why green tea will taste bitter is because:

-2. the tea has steeped too long, (e.g. 6 minutes instead of say 3 minutes).
+2. The tea has steeped too long, (e.g. the tea has sat in hot water for 6 minutes instead of say 3 minutes).

 When you taste your green tea made with hot but not boiling water, and it's not oversteeped, you may be surprised by the flavor.
-It will depend on what kind of green tea it is, but green teas offer a range of flavor notes, from sweet to floral to smoky to grassy.
+It will depend on what kind of green tea it is, but green teas offer a wide range of flavor notes, such as sweet, floral, smoky, grassy, spring greens, citrus, and umami.

 How to make your bitter tea better: If you've found you've accidentally oversteeped your tea and it's getting that astringent taste, there are a couple quick fixes.

-1. Add a little more hot water to the overly strong tea in your cup.
-This should dilute the tannins and other polyphenols, which cause green tea to taste bitter.
+1. Add more water to the oversteeped tea in your cup.
+This dilutes the tannins and other polyphenols, which cause green tea to taste bitter.

 2. You can add a bit of honey, which balances out the bitter with sweetness and also makes the flavors come alive a bit.